 Timezone

-All time zones are defined as offsets from Coordinated Universal Time (UTC), ranging from UTC−12:00 to UTC+14:00.
-The offsets are usually a whole number of hours, but a few zones are offset by an additional 30 or 45 minutes, such as in India, South Australia and Nepal.
+All time zones are defined as offsets from Coordinated Universal Timearrow-up-right (UTC), ranging from UTC−12:00arrow-up-right to UTC+14:00arrow-up-right.
+The offsetsarrow-up-right are usually a whole number of hours, but a few zones are offset by an additional 30 or 45 minutes, such as in Indiaarrow-up-right, South Australiaarrow-up-right and Nepalarrow-up-right.

-Some areas of higher latitude use daylight saving time for about half of the year, typically by adding one hour to local time during spring and summer.
+Some areas of higher latitudearrow-up-right use daylight saving timearrow-up-right for about half of the year, typically by adding one hour to local time during springarrow-up-right and summerarrow-up-right.

 Source: Wikipedia